Asia-Pacific Textile And Apparel Supply Chain Expo & Summit 2024 (APTEXPO 2024)

 It will also focus on the current challenges and opportunities faced by the global supply chain, especially in the context of industrial upgrading and reshaping the international trade pattern.
 This also includes how we can enhance the security and efficiency of the supply chain through "decentralised manufacturing".

-: Utilising global e-commerce platforms to build a new network enabling cross-border trade between the Asia-Pacific region and the global market.
+Cross-border trade : Utilising global e-commerce platforms to build a new network enabling cross-border trade between the Asia-Pacific region and the global market.
 APTEXPO also aims to provide a channel for international organisations and brands seeking to penetrate key markets like ASEAN and China.
-Green procurement

 The summit will also feature special investment briefing sessions on the Asia-Pacific Textile Industrial Park to provide greater insights on the promotional and investment opportunities for the participants.